tianchuliang/glow/README.md

 To use pretrained CelebA-HQ model, make your own manipulation vectors and run our interactive demo, check `demo` folder.

+See instruction.md for more explanation on the code base.

 ## Requirements

  - Tensorflow (tested with v1.8.0)